terence55/themes-switch/README_webpack_v3.md

 - theme: new theme name, such as `theme-dark`.
 - themeUrl: new theme url, such as `css/dark.css`.
 You can get the value from `process.themes`
+- currentLink: current link element that would be removed when new element had been loaded.
 - onLoad: callback when new link was loaded.

+### removeTheme

+- link: link element that would be removed.

 ### ThemesGeneratorPlugin.clearTemp